-The Georgia Bicycle Accident Guide was created by The Gunnels Law Firm to help injured residents obtain maximum compensation.
+The Georgia Bicycle Accident Guide was created by Gunnels Injury Law to help injured residents obtain maximum compensation.
 Call our office today to schedule a free consultation.

 There are a lot great reasons to ride a bicycle.
 It is good exercise, an alternative to owning a car, and you don’t have to worry about finding a parking spot.
 Unfortunately, like all forms of transportation, there can be accidents.
 It is not uncommon for a bicyclist to get seriously injured in an accident.
 Our Atlanta bicycle accident lawyer is here to guide you through your case to get you the best possible result.
 You can pursue compensation from the liable party’s insurance company.
 After you have learned more about your bicycle accident case, please do not hesitate to call our office today for a free consultation.

 With any successful case, you need to keep in mind the statute of limitations.
 This is the amount of time you legally have to bring your case or to settle it in civil court.
 You have to do this within the given amount of time or you will no longer be eligible to bring your case.
 Georgia personal injury law allows two years from the date of the accident to bring or settle the claim in civil court.
 You should never wait to hire an attorney because you want to give them as much time as possible to build a strong case.

 How Georgia Bicycle Accident Compensation Works